cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 * **Create** - Refers to using `String.Create()`.
 * **Concat** - Refers to using `String.Concat()` or the plus (`+`) operator.
-* **Format** - Refers to using `String.Format()`, one of its many overloads, or to string interpolation with the `$""` syntax.
+* **Format** - Refers to using `String.Format()`, one of its many overloads, or string interpolation with the `$""` syntax.
 * **StringBuilder** - Refers to constructing a string with the fluent `StringBuilder` class and API.

 ### How Does It Work?

-The .NET Core codebase open source and [developed on GitHub](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs.
+The .NET Core codebase is open source and [developed on GitHub](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs).
 This provides a great opportunity to dive in and analyze Microsoft's own practices.
 They provided the **Create** API, so seeing how they use it should provide valuable insight.
 Let's start with a deep dive into the `String` object and its relevant APIs.

 To generically build a string out of raw character data, you need to use the constructor that requires a [pointer to a `char` array](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs#L57).
 Using this API directly would require placing individual characters into specific array locations.
 Below is the code that runs when you allocate a string using this constructor.
 There are many other ways to create strings, but this is what I consider the most comparable to the **Create** method.